Gordon West: Blackpool

 West played as a defender for Barnsley, Don and Dearne Boys, but when accompanying a friend to a trial with Blackpool decided to try out as a goalkeeper.
 The Lancashire club signed him, and West made his debut for Blackpool at the age of 17.
 After 33 League games for the Tangerines, he signed for Everton in March 1962 for £27,000, then a British record for a goalkeeper, replacing Albert Dunlop.

 Everton

 In his first full season on Merseyside, West won the 1962–63 Football League First Division with Everton.
 He became the club's first-choice goalkeeper for more than ten years, forming a partnership with central defender and captain, Brian Labone.
 In that period he won the FA Cup in 1966 and was a runner-up in 1968.
 In 1969–70 Everton won the league again, with West keeping 21 clean sheets, still a club record.
 He made 399 appearances for the Toffees and retired in 1973.

 Tranmere Rovers

 West came out of retirement after three years to play briefly for cross-Mersey rivals Tranmere Rovers.
 He made seventeen League appearances for the Wirral club.

+Career statistics

 International career

 West won three caps for England.
 He turned down a place in the 1970 FIFA World Cup squad because he wanted to stay at home with his family.